 This inspection found that there were good systems in place which enhanced the quality and safety of the centre.
 Effective systems and procedures were in place to protect residents, promote their welfare and recognise and effectively manage the service when things went wrong.
-However, some improvements in relation to the evacuation of residents in the event of a fire were required.
+However, improvements were required in how the provider implemented some systems aimed at limiting the spread of COVID-19.